loelschlaeger/fHMM/README.md

    - if `fix_dfs = c(x,NA)`, degrees of freedom of a HMM or the coarse scale of a HHMM are fixed to `x`
    - if `fix_dfs = c(NA,y)`, degrees of freedom of the fine scale of a HHMM are fixed to `y`
    - if `fix_dfs = c(x,y)`, degrees of freedom of the coarse scale and the fine scale of a HHMM are fixed to `x` and `y`, respectively
-- `hessian`: a boolean, determining whether the Hessian is computed
+- `hessian`: a boolean, determining whether the Hessian at the optimum is returned
 - `iterlim`: an integer, specifying the maximum number of optimization iterations to be performed before termination, see the [nlm manual](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html)
 - `overwrite`: a boolean, determining whether existing results (on the same `id`) can be overwritten
 - `print.level`: an integer, determining the level of printing during the optimization, see the [nlm manual](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html)